bigstack-oss/interview-assignment/ASSIGNMENT.md

 Screenshots of the table ui are in the `docs` directory of this project.
 Follow the designs as closely as possible.
 The UI does NOT need to be responsive for mobile/tablet devices.
 But it should gracefully handle small and large desktop screen sizes.

-**UI Library**
+### UI Library

-You are expected to use the Carbon React components library to complete this project:
+You are expected to use the Carbon React components library to complete this assignment:

 - [@carbon/react](https://www.npmjs.com/package/@carbon/react)
 - [@carbon/icon](https://www.npmjs.com/package/@carbon/icons-react)